Program Events

 2022 Student Retreat

 We began a new event in May of 2022, to be held annually, that enables scientific exchange, social connectivity and cohesiveness between our graduate students.
-This retreat was held at the Santa Cruz Boardwalk and attended by 24 students and focused on both scientific discourse and team building for the current cohort.
+This retreat held at the Santa Cruz Boardwalk was attended by 24 students and focused on both scientific discourse and team building for the current cohort.
 Students were given significant input into the activities of the day to ensure that it met their needs and expectations.
 Each student shared a “lightning talk” describing their ongoing research to their peers, many of whom they had not interacted with in person.

 The retreat also included an alumni career panel composed of scientists across different disciplines and in different career fields (e.g. faculty, directors at biotech companies, data scientists).
-Discussions around the graduate student handbook also took place, and the changes suggested by the student cohort have since been incorporated into the AY22-23 version of the department handbook.
+Discussions around the graduate student handbook took place, and changes suggested by the student cohort have since been incorporated into the AY22-23 version of the department handbook.
 Students also planned numerous games and social activities to assist in team building, such as Introduction Bingo, Faculty Fun Facts, and a sandcastle building competition.

 Student-Hosted Visiting Scientist Series